san70sh/cs-546-project/proposal.md

    - For job seekers:
      - During registration, apart from requesting basic information, they can upload their resume as an option.
-     - They will be able to upload new resumes later in case of any update.
+     - They will be able to upload new resumes later in case of any update, they can also update their information manually.
      - They will be able to track the status of their applied jobs.
      - They will be able to save jobs in case they would want to apply later.